wilsonk31/SimpleEmailSignature/README.md

 Side Note:

-Images I used where found on the google image search, right click on an image and use "Copy Image Address" to use a diffrent image and paste it directly in the src in the image tag. must have an extention like ".png"
+Images I used where found on the google image search, right click on an image and use "Copy Image Address" to use a diffrent image and paste it directly in the src in the image tag, must have an extention like ".png"